Technical Information: Society:

 This National Statistics indicator uses data from the annual Scottish Household Survey and reports the proportion of adults making one or more visits to the outdoors per week.

-This indicator can be broken down by age, gender, urban/rural classification, self-perception of health, disability, ethnicity and religion.
+The data for this indicator up to 2019 can be broken down by age, gender, urban/rural classification, self-perception of health, disability, ethnicity and religion.
 These breakdowns can be viewed on the Equality Evidence Finder.
+Breakdowns of the 2022 data are available in Scottish Household Survey 2022 supporting documents.

 Update Frequency: Annual